ohAitch/alice-scratch/#archive/README.md

 	takns                [not yet fully combed for useful ideas / code] trance               [not yet fully combed for useful ideas / code]

 notes on the tidy-code goal:
-	set up backups
-		figure out where all the files that need to be backed up are
+	figure out where *all* the files that need to be backed up are if there's a nice api to time machine's current list-of-things-to-be-backed-up that would be excellent